ckaznable/hyprnavi/README.md

 # Hyprnavi

-This scripts provides a simple horizontal navigation feature for Hyprland, integrating the behaviors of `movefocus l/r` and `workspace e+1/e-1` to allow users to conveniently switch between different windows and workspaces.
+This plugin provides a simple horizontal navigation feature for Hyprland, integrating the behaviors of `movefocus l/r` and `workspace e+1/e-1` to allow users to conveniently switch between different windows and workspaces.

+The plugin automatically detects if the current window is at the edge of the screen.
+If it is, it will navigate to the next workspace.

 ## Installation